Hacked Website: 5 Important Steps to Save

 - Google shows alerts you that your site is compromised.

-- Firefox and Google notifies you that your website is hacked.
+- Firefox and Google notify you that your website is hacked.

 Website Hacking Isn't A Mystery